-When an IIH is received by the starting router and the IIH contains a restart TLV with the RA bit set (and on LAN circuits with a Restart Neighbor System ID that matches that of the local system), the receipt of the acknowledgement over that interface is noted.
+When an IIH is received by the starting router and the IIH contains a Restart TLV with the RA bit set (and on LAN circuits with a Restart Neighbor System ID that matches that of the local system), the receipt of the acknowledgement over that interface is noted.

-On a Point-to-Point link, receipt of an IIH not containing the restart TLV is also treated as an acknowledgement, since it indicates that the neighbor is not restart capable.
+On a Point-to-Point link, receipt of an IIH not containing the Restart TLV is also treated as an acknowledgement, since it indicates that the neighbor is not restart capable.
 Since the neighbor will have reinitialized the adjacency, this guarantees that SRMflags have been set on its database, thus ensuring eventual LSPDB synchronization.
-However, since no CSNP is guaranteed to be received over this interface, the timer Tl is cancelled immediately without waiting for a complete set of CSNPs.
+However, since no CSNP is guaranteed to be received over this interface, the timer T1 is canceled immediately without waiting for a complete set of CSNPs.
 Synchronization may therefore be deemed complete even though there are some LSPs that are held (only) by this neighbor (see Section 3.4).

-In the case of a LAN interface, receipt of an IIH not containing the restart TLV is unremarkable since synchronization can still occur so long as at least one of the non-restarting neighboring routers on the LAN supports restart.
-Therefore, Tl continues to run in this case.
-If none of the neighbors on the LAN are restart capable, Tl will eventually expire after the locally defined number of retries.
+In the case of a LAN interface, receipt of an IIH not containing the Restart TLV is unremarkable since synchronization can still occur so long as at least one of the non-restarting neighboring routers on the LAN supports restart.
+Therefore, T1 continues to run in this case.
+If none of the neighbors on the LAN are restart capable, T1 will eventually expire after the locally defined number of retries.
 The usual operation of the update process will ensure that synchronization is eventually achieved.

-When BOTH a complete set of CSNPs (for each active level, in the case of a Point-to-Point circuit) and an acknowledgement have been received over the interface, the timer T1 is cancelled.
-Subsequent IIHs sent by the starting router have the RR and RA bits clear and the SA bit set in the restart TLV.
+When BOTH a complete set of CSNPs (for each active level, in the case of a Point-to-Point circuit) and an acknowledgement have been received over the interface, the timer T1 is canceled.
+Subsequent IIHs sent by the starting router have the RR and RA bits clear and the SA bit set in the Restart TLV.

-Timer T1 is cancelled after some predetermined number of expirations (which MAY be 1).
+Timer T1 is canceled after some predetermined number of expirations (which MAY be 1).

-When the T2 timer(s) are cancelled or expire, transmission of "normal" IIHs (with RR, RA, and SA bits clear) will begin.
+When the T2 timer(s) are canceled or expire, transmission of "normal IIHs" will begin.